azuline/rose/README.md

 should compose Rosé with other great tools to create the music system that works best for you.

-We recommend using Rosé with:
+We recommend pairing Rosé with:

 1. A file manager, such as [nnn](https://github.com/jarun/nnn), [mc](https://midnight-commander.org/), and [ranger](https://github.com/ranger/ranger).